 The sheer sense of humanity just keeps growing.
 May’s life is absorbed by his job.
 He works and lives alone, comforted only by the identities of the lost souls in his custody.

 We see him conscientiously placing pictures of the deceased into a cherishingly kept album, determined that lives and memories will mean something to him, if nobody else.

-The world of Rory’s poem remains unnervingly familiar, however.
+The world of Waterman’s poem remains unnervingly familiar, however.

 May is particularly stung by the discovery of a man in the council flat opposite his own, who had been dead for weeks.
 He stares aghast through the window, determined that he should have noticed something.